dbmi-bgm/cgap-issues/README.md

 # cgap-issues
-A place to collect public (especially cross-repo) issues, questions, and public bug reports related to the CGAP (Clinical Genome Analysis Platform) project.
+A place to collect public (especially cross-repo) issues, questions, and public bug reports related to the CGAP (Computational Genome Analysis Platform) project.

 ------